 The two main types of contents insurance are replacement value and new for old.

 Most policies offer consumers new-for-old cover.
-This means you are covered for the full cost of replacing lost or damaged possessions with new possessions, which have a higher dollar value.
+This means you’re covered for the full cost of replacing lost or damaged possessions with new items, which will usually have a higher value.
 You will generally pay a higher premium for new-for-old cover.

 A replacement value insurance policy covers only the value of your possessions – and the value of most items depreciates each year.
 This is why it is important to review your policy regularly and ensure your insurance is up to date.